cbrunschen/MameVfxFrontPanel/README.md

 $ mame sd132
 ```

-in one terminal starts MAME emulating the Ensoniq SD-1/32, listening for a connection on the ddeault port 15112; and running
+in one terminal starts MAME emulating the Ensoniq SD-1/32, listening for a connection on the default port 15112; and running

 ```console
 $ MameVfxFrontPanel